lfk118/ZooplanktonBench/Dataset/Label files usage.md

 ## Label Usage
 The labels are built in YOLO format.
-The first column element represents the categories.
+The first column element represents the `categories`.
+The reset 4 columns represent the `x location in the image of the top left corner of the box`, `y location in the image of the top left corner of the box`，`width of the box`，and `height of the box`.
 ### For zooplankton classification
 0: "chaetognath"
 1: "larval fish"